-- IEEE Transactions on Antennas and Propagation (IF=4.13) - IEEE Antennas and Wireless Propagation Letters (IF=3.448) - IEEE Antennas and Propagation Magazine (IF=3.007) - International Journal of Antennas and Propagation (IF=1.378) - MDPI Electronics
+- IEEE Transactions on Microwave Theory and Techniques (IF=3.176) - IEEE Microwave and Wireless Components Letters (IF=2.169) - IET Microwaves, Antennas and Propagation (IF=1.739) - Microwave and Optical Technology Letters, Wiley (IF=0.948) - IEEE Transactions on Antennas and Propagation (IF=4.13) - IEEE Antennas and Wireless Propagation Letters (IF=3.448) - IEEE Antennas and Propagation Magazine (IF=3.007) - International Journal of Antennas and Propagation (IF=1.378) - MDPI Electronics

-Course Title Electromagnetic Compatibility Asc.
-Professor Ioannis Vardiambasis, Director of the Laboratory of Telecommunications & Electromagnetic Applications, Directors of Instructor the Division of Telecommunications & Networks, Director of the MSc in "Telecommunication & Automation Systems" at the Department of Electronic Engineering of the Hellenic Mediterranean University, ivardia@hmu.gr Study level 3rd Year and above 3-ECTS ECTS Based on the 5-year undergraduate curriculum of the Electronic Engineering Department of HMU (Course 887), but modified according to the actual workload of the Erasmus students.
+Course Title Electromagnetic Compatibility Instructor Asc.
+Professor Ioannis Vardiambasis, Director of the Laboratory of Telecommunications & Electromagnetic Applications, Directors of the Division of Telecommunications & Networks, Director of the MSc in "Telecommunication & Automation Systems" at the Department of Electronic Engineering of the Hellenic Mediterranean University, ivardia@hmu.gr Study level 3rd Year and above ECTS 4-ECTS Based on the 5-year undergraduate curriculum of the Electronic Engineering Department of HMU (Course 887), but modified according to the actual workload of the Erasmus students.
 Prerequisite Basic knowledge of electromagnetics.
 Learning The course covers the theoretical and practical background required for: electromagnetic theory and its applications, electromagnetic Outcomes compatibility (EMC) principles, electromagnetic interference (EMI) and methods for suppressing EMI effects, EMC measurements, analysis and design of electromagnetically compatible devices and systems.
-Upon successful completion of the course the students will be able to: + have in-depth knowledge of electromagnetic theory principles, + be able to present uniformly the theory of propagation, scattering and radiation of electromagnetic waves, so that the electromagnetic behavior of practical telecommunication systems can be understood, + explain and present in a comprehensive way the theory of electromagnetic compatibility, + be extremely familiar with possible electromagnetic effects-interference in devices and systems,
+Upon successful completion of the course the students will be able to: + have in-depth knowledge of electromagnetic theory principles, + be able to present uniformly the theory of propagation, scattering and radiation of electromagnetic waves, so that the electromagnetic behavior of practical telecommunication systems can be understood, + explain and present in a comprehensive way the theory of electromagnetic compatibility, + be extremely familiar with possible electromagnetic effects-interference in devices and systems, + be informed about the regulations and the electromagnetic compatibility standards currently applicable, + measure electromagnetic interference in various cases, + certify the electromagnetic compatibility of simple devices, + design circuits and devices free from electromagnetic interference.
+The course is at the core of the Electronic Engineer curriculum.
+Note: The project-based version of the course will help the Erasmus students to get many of the above mentioned learning outcomes.
+Contents The project-based version of the course will cover many of the following subjects: